Evergreen5 min read

 When you use a Jupyter notebook, you write code in cells and run them.
 A kernel is a program that executes the code and returns the results to the Jupyter notebook.
 Each kernel is written specifically for a particular language and contains the components and dependencies required to execute code written in that language.

-List Installed Kernels
+List Installed Kernelscopied

 You can list the installed kernels by running jupyter kernelspec list in the terminal.